Exemption for Seniors and Persons with Disabilities

 You may qualify for a property tax exemption of up to 10% on a custom-built residential home under the following circumstances:

-- The custom-built home was built to provide accommodation for a senior or person with a disability.
+• The custom-built home was built to provide accommodation for a senior (age 65 or older) or person with a disability.

-- The senior or person with a disability would have to live elsewhere with on-site care if you did not build the unit.
+• The senior (age 65 or older) or person with a disability would have to live elsewhere with on-site care if you did not build the unit.

-- The senior or person with a disability resides in the home as their personal residence.
+• The senior (age 65 or older) or person with a disability resides in the home as their personal residence.

-- The person occupying the property where the senior or person with a disability resides is not in the business of offering care to seniors or people with a disability.
+• The person occupying the property where the senior (age 65 or older) or person with a disability resides is not in the business of offering care to seniors or people with a disability.

-If there are additional buildings on the property, discretion will be used to determine whether or not the additional buildings are being used to help accommodate for the senior or person with a disability.
-If we decide that they are not, we will not include those buildings in the calculation for the exemption.
+If there are additional buildings on the property, discretion will be used to determine whether or not the additional buildings are being used to help accommodate for the senior (age 65 or older) or person with a disability.
+If we decide they are not, we will not include those buildings in the calculation for the exemption.

 For properties with large acreage, the 10% exemption only applies to the residential building plus one acre of land.

-This exemption recognizes that custom features to accommodate a senior or a person with a disability may require a larger floor area than would otherwise be included.
+This exemption recognizes that custom features to accommodate a senior (age 65 or older) or a person with a disability may require a larger floor area than would otherwise be included.
 The partial exemption—up to 10% of the new home—takes into account this additional floor area as well as modifications such as wider doorways, wider hallways, etc.

 Examples: